 After 1970, Lancaster’s enrollment, curriculum, and physical needs expanded significantly.
 In October 1976, Herrold Hall opened.
 Built at a cost of about $2 million, Herrold Hall now houses industrial labs, computer labs, and art studio.
 Like Brasee, Herrold Hall was funded by a local community campaign, this time intended to honor the late Gordon Herrold, long-time vice president for engineering and research of Anchor-Hocking Glass Company in Lancaster.
 Gordon Herrold was the great-great-grandson of Russell Herrold, one of two brothers who furnished the lumber for Cutler Hall on the Athens campus, now a national landmark.
 An adjoining terrace, behind Herrold Hall, dedicated in 2000 by Herrold’s daughters, honors Gordon’s wife, Lucille Nazor Herrold.

 The two covered bridges spanning Fetters Run on the east side of the campus were moved here from their original sites.
 The red wooden bridge, John Bright No. 2, was constructed by Augustus Borneman in 1881.
 It originally spanned Poplar Creek.
 The bridge was moved in 1988 using twin I-beams and two trucks.
-In 1975 the bridge was listed on the National Register of Historical Places.
+In 1975 the bridge was listed on the National Register of Historic Places.
 In 2014, the bridge was recognized with an Ohio Historical Marker.
 The John Bright No. 1 Bridge, an example of a rare design known as a rigid suspension bridge, was re-erected across Fetters Run in 1999.
 Originally built in 1884, it also first carried travelers across Poplar Creek.
 John Bright No. 1 was listed on the National Register of Historic Places in 1978.

 Both historic bridges are heavily used each summer during the famous Lancaster Festival, a twelve-day celebration of the arts with venues throughout the City of Lancaster.
 On the two Saturdays of the Festival, very large concerts are held on the east side of Fetters Run on Festival Hill.
 The Lancaster Festival Symphony Orchestra accompanies nationally known artists while Festival goers’ picnic in the open air.